labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

 # Implementing Mixin Classes for Formatting

-In this step, we'll introduce mixin classes - a powerful Python technique for adding functionality to classes without altering their original code.
+In this step, we're going to learn about mixin classes.
+Mixin classes are a really useful technique in Python.
+They allow you to add extra functionality to classes without changing their original code.
+This is great because it helps keep your code modular and easy to manage.

 ## What Are Mixin Classes?

-A mixin is a class that provides functionality to be inherited by another class, but isn't meant to be instantiated on its own.
-Mixins are a way to use multiple inheritance in a controlled, predictable manner.
+A mixin is a special type of class.
+Its main purpose is to provide some functionality that can be inherited by another class.
+However, a mixin is not meant to be used on its own.
+You don't create an instance of a mixin class directly.
+Instead, you use it as a way to add specific features to other classes in a controlled and predictable way.
+This is a form of multiple inheritance, where a class can inherit from more than one parent class.

-Let's implement two mixin classes in our `tableformat.py` file.
-Open the file in the editor:
+Now, let's implement two mixin classes in our `tableformat.py` file.
+First, open the file in the editor.
+You can do this by running the following commands in your terminal:

 ```bash
 cd ~/project
 code tableformat.py
 ```

-Add the following class definitions at the end of the file (before any existing functions):
+Once the file is open, add the following class definitions at the end of the file, but before any existing functions.

 ```python
 class ColumnFormatMixin: